Havoi/Signal-processing-task/README.md

 # 🎧 Modulated Audio Signal Processing

 This repository contains my solution to the **Modulated Audio Signal Processing** task using Python.
 The goal was to demodulate a given AM (Amplitude Modulated) audio signal, clean it using a bandpass filter, and recover the original audio.
+This question was worked in a virtual environment so I have attached a requirements.txt file that you can use to recreate that environment       ```python

+    pip install -r requirements.txt
+     ```

 ---
 ## 🎯 Objective